Subscribe to join thousands of other ecommerce experts

 At this moment, ecommerce businesses are particularly well-positioned to succeed.
 Now that the dust has started to settle on a ‘new normal’, we want to look at a few key steps to shore up risk and prepare for the long-term.

 Step 1: Diversify and protect supply chains and fulfilment

-But putting all of your eggs in one basket is not a good strategy for disruptive times.
-Creating a more diverse supply chain (from material sourcing through to fulfilment) can help reduce the risk of future disruption — for example, lockdowns that may be reimposed later this year.
+However, putting all of your eggs in one basket is not a good strategy for disruptive times.
+Therefore, creating a more diverse supply chain (from material sourcing to fulfillment) can help reduce the risk of future disruption, such as lockdowns that may be reimposed later this year.

 If there was one unique feature of ecommerce during early COVID-19, it was the competitive advantage of simply having items in stock.

 - Flexibility to continue sales in the event of further disruptions

 - Create options to align marketing efforts with stock levels

 - Maintain the ability to provide service levels to customers